-Re-inventing the decor of your home after every holiday can be simple.
-With Valentine’s Day over, it’s time to put away the red and pink hearts.
-For a thrifty craft idea, add green decor by re-using items you already have.
-If you have an old mason jar and tissue paper from an old gift, this craft is not only easy to do, but it is also budget-friendly!
+For a thrifty craft idea, add green decor to your home by re-using items you already have in your home.
+If you have a mason jar and leftover tissue paper from an old gift, this craft is easy to do!

-How To Make A DIY St. Patrick’s Day Candle Holder
+How To Make A DIY Mod Podge Green Tissue Paper Mason Jar Candle Holder

 First, collect everything you need.
 You should have at least two different colors of tissue paper.
 Cut the tissue paper into small squares, about one inch across.
 Whether you tear the squares or cut them precisely, make them look similar in size and texture.